 Conversely, women who fit a ‘men’s’ or ‘unisex’ boot or require a larger size, frequently require modifications to, for example, create roomier cuffs or to prevent heel slip.
 Instead, women are left conjuring up boot modifications whilst enduring stunted comfort and performance.

-Thankfully, the 2021/22 season looks set to offer the most impressive range of versatile and performing women’s boots to date.
+Thankfully, this season looks set to offer the most impressive range of versatile and performing women’s boots to date.
 It’s exciting to see the results of brands’ increased willingness to collaborate with and listen to their female athletes’ and clientele’s feedback.
-So, to streamline your boot quest, we’ve selected the top 10 women’s ski boots that deliver quality fit and performance.
+So, to streamline your boot quest, we’ve selected the best women’s ski boots that deliver quality fit and performance.